keithasaurus/koda-validate/docs/philosophy/extension.rst

         def __call__(self, val: float) -> float:
             return abs(val)

-To allow a preprocessor to be  this to our ``Validator``, we can change the code similarly to how we did with a predicate.
+To allow a processor to be this to our ``Validator``, we can change the code similarly to how we did with a predicate.

 .. code-block:: python